-The District's facilities planning process integrates with the College's planning processes.
-The District's Annual Adopted Budget Plan and Strategic Capital Planning processes lay the foundation for an integrated planning and budgeting process driven by the Colleges' Educational Master Plans.
-These Educational Master Plans serve as the basis for development of the College's Facility Master Plan, which addresses the long-term building and infrastructure needs of the College.
-The District has worked to strengthen its long- range capital planning and ensure that projections include the total cost of ownership for new facilities and equipment.
-Utilization of information about the condition of facilities contained in the facilities deficiencies database, as well total cost of ownership analyses and the development of Facilities Design Standards allow for informed decision-making resulting in facilities that support the institutional goals of the College.
+The College's planning processes integrates with the District's planning process.
+The District's annual adopted budget plan and strategic capital planning processes lay the foundation for an integrated planning and budgeting process driven by the College's Educational Master Plan.
+The Educational Master Plan serves as the basis for development of the College's next Facility Master Plan, which will address long-term building and infrastructure needs of the College.